SoWal Guide for the Amazing Scenic 30A Bike Trail

 MILE 7 – When you see the 7-mile marker, you’ll pass Alligator Lake, as well as an entrance to Grayton Beach State Park (the main entrance is another mile down the trail).
 The park includes another long strip of beautiful beachfront, access to Western Lake, and plenty of biking and hiking trails.
 You may even like it enough to want to stay here, in which case the park has both campsites and fully furnished cabins.

 At about mile 7.7, you’ll come to the intersection of Scenic 30A and Highway 283 (DeFuniak Street).
 Now, you’ve got a choice to make.
 If you take a right on 283, you can explore the community of Grayton Beach, including the famous Red Bar.
 Take a left, and you’ll find The Shops of Grayton, with its artsy little shops and the Hurricane Oyster Bar.
-Stay on the Timpoochee Trail, and you’ll reach the Uptown Grayton center, which includes more restaurants, shops, and a Starbucks.
+Stay on the Timpoochee Trail just a bit further and you’ll reach Uptown Grayton which includes more restaurants, shops, and a coffee shop.

-MILE 8 – After passing Grayton Beach, your next big point of interest is Western Lake, the largest of South Walton’s dune lakes.
-Looking right, you can see all the way to the beach, and on a nice day you’re likely to see people enjoying the lake on kayak, canoe, or standup paddle board.
-If you’re interested, you can rent and learn to use a boat or board at The BoatHouse in WaterColor (head north to the lake at WaterColor town center).
+MILE 8 – After passing Grayton Beach, your next big point of interest is Western Lake.
+Looking right you can see all the way to the beach, and on a nice day you’re likely to see people enjoying the lake on kayak, canoe, or standup paddle board.
+If you’re interested, you can rent a boat or board at The BoatHouse in WaterColor (head north to the lake at WaterColor town center).

 MILE 9 – Once you cross the last bridge over Western Lake, you’ll see the entrance to WaterColor, another of South Walton’s unique beach towns.
 WaterColor has great options for refreshments or shopping, and if you’ve got time for a side trip, take a left onto Watercolor Boulevard and explore this beautiful community that virtually blends into its natural surroundings.
 The bridge over Western Lake, with its charming solar cattail lights, is a popular photo spot.